circuitdao/docs/docs/user-guide/vaults.md

 :::note

 When a loan is taken out from a vault, the BYC borrowed is minted ad hoc by the protocol.
-When a loan is repaid, the corresponding BYC is melted by the protocol.
+When a loan is repaid, the principal gets melted and the Stability Fees goes to the [Protocol Treasury](./protocol-treasury.md).

 :::

 ## Parameters